krenak/AndyInCodeland/README.md

 ```
 cd AndyInCodeland/
 ```
-Now you're in the folder, you can modify any of the files and commit the changes.
+Now you're in the folder, you can modify any of the files and commit the changes later.

 ## Getting in touch
 In case you are not confortable to do this *reverse-trailblazing* stuff directly, without previous communication, you can hit me up a [email](mailto:kaspa@onionmail.org) using this public key, for safety reasons - *hey, safety first always!* :D